ceblan/MATRIX_LXC/README.md

     its name, state (running, stopped), and other relevant information like IP addresses.

+5. How to tar a container to share it to other machine

+    1. Stop the container

+            sudo lxc-stop -n DEBIAN-12

+    2. Tar the container directory

+            cd /var/lib/lxc
+            tar --numeric-owner -cvjf DEBIAN-12-1_fs.tar.bz2 DEBIAN-12-1

+6. How to untar shared container

+    1. Tar the container directory

+            cd /var/lib/lxc
+            tar --numeric-owner -xvjf DEBIAN-12-1_fs.tar.bz2

+7. How to copy/clone a container

+    1. Stop the container

+            sudo lxc-stop -n DEBIAN-12

+    2.  copy container DEBIAN-12 a DEBIAN-12-copy

+            sudo lxc-copy -n DEBIAN-12 -N DEBIAN-12-copy

-5.  **Ansible** playbook that performs all previous task on host your host.
+8.  **Ansible** playbook that performs all previous task on host your host.

     Below there is an Ansible playbook that sets up the DEBIAN-12 container (lxc) on your host performing all the tasks you've outlined: